 Energy drinks, the next best revitalizing beverage known to mankind since the discovery of coffee.

-They have the refreshing carbonation of an ice cold soda and they’re loaded with vitamins and natural extracts to help unleash your mind’s optimal mental focus and cognitive abilities.
+They have the refreshing carbonation of an ice cold soda and they’re loaded with vitamins and natural extracts to help unleash your mind’s optimal mental focus and cognitive abilities (like a nootropic).

-In fact, many of the energy drink brands on the rise are finding unique ways to make healthier energy drinks with limited or no sugar by using simple, natural ingredients.
+However, many leading energy drink brands are finding unique ways to make their energy drinks healthier with limited to no sugar and by using simple, natural ingredients.

-So what’s the best energy drink that’s legal to buy online?
+So what’s the best healthy energy drink that’s legal to buy online?

 1- VPX Bang